sass-mq/sass-mq/README.md

 2. there should be a couple of warnings like this one, this is normal:

-        WARNING: Assuming 640 to be in pixels, attempting to convert it into pixels for you on line 25 of ../_mq.scss
+        WARNING: Assuming 640 to be in pixels, attempting to convert it into pixels on line 74 of _mq.scss, in `mq'

-3. if `git diff test.css` shows no changes, tests pass
+3. if `git diff test/test.css` shows no changes, tests pass

 ## Generate the documentation